minprog/adventure/more/index.md

 		>

-## Step 3: Short and long descriptions?
+## Step 3: Short and long descriptions

 If a player enters a room they've already seen, only give them the short description.
 How should we keep track of that?